Laibin Guangxi, China Travel Guide

 Resources of water can be strained by industrial and agricultural demands.

 Your interest helps preserve local culture.
-Learn about local history and ethnic traditions ahead of your visit to show respect.
+Learn about the history of the place and ethnic traditions ahead of your visit to show respect.

 Your travel choices directly support the local economy.

-Focus on buying directly from local artisans at markets to ensure your money directly benefits the community.
+Focus on buying directly from local artisans at markets to secure your money directly benefits the community.

 Research local crafts to understand their origin and production methods.